-To investigate the validity evidence of the 2010 Mod-MSA: Reading, content-related evidence, evidence from item development methods, bias review evidence during test development and for items that showed differential item functioning (DIF), and evidence from internal structure were collected.
-Also, a study comparing the mode of administration was undertaken by Pearson to validate the online administration of the test.
+To investigate the validity evidence of the 2011 Mod-MSA: Reading, content-related evidence, evidence from item development methods, bias review evidence during test development and for items that showed differential item functioning (DIF), and evidence from internal structure were collected.
+Also, a study comparing the mode of administration was undertaken by Pearson in 2009 and 2010 to validate the online administration of the test.